-The funds are primarily earmarked for the construction, expansion and maintenance of municipal roads and the construction or expansion of local public transport infrastructure.
+The funds are primarily earmarked for promoting the construction, expansion and maintenance of municipal roads and the construction or expansion of infrastructure facilities for local public transport (ÖPNV).

 - Income tax rate (Art.
 1b BayFAG)

-The change in the way child benefit is calculated as a result of the reorganization of family benefit equalization from 1996 onwards, as well as changes in tax law as a result of the 2011 Tax Simplification Act, have led to a reduction in income tax revenue for the Länder and municipalities.
+The change in the accounting of child benefit due to the new regulation of family benefit equalization as of 1996 as well as tax law changes due to the Tax Simplification Act 2011 lead to reduced income tax revenues for the states and municipalities.
 To compensate for this, the federal government gives the states a higher share of the revenue from sales tax.
 The Free State passes on the full amount of the compensation attributable to the municipalities in proportion to their share of income tax (26.08 percent).